kazurayam/KatalonDiscussion4391/README.md

 ### Katalon's Recorder and Spy do not help

 Once I tried Katalon's Recoder to auto-generate Test Objects which point parts of ReactTable.
 It generated many test objects, but I found these auto-generated stuff useless.
-I created necessary Test Objects manually, one-by-one, specifying appropriate selectors by XPath and CSS Selectors.
+I haven't spent long thinking about why.
+Just I created my Test Objects manually, one-by-one, specifying appropriate selectors by XPath and CSS Selectors while paying attention to `WebUI.switchToFrame()`  processing.

-I think that Web Recorder and Spy --- these tools are designed for simpler Web apps; Recorder and Spy is not appropriate tools to deal with web application powered by sophisticated JavaScript frameworks --- jQuery, Angular and React.

-### need skill for Browser's DevTool, XPath, CSS selector
+### Skill for Browser's DevTool, XPath, CSS selector needed

-If you are going to test React.js-powered appliation, you should not expect Recorder and Spy to help you.
-The real testers should get well-trained the following 3 items:
+If you are going to test React.js-powered appliation, you should not expect Recorder and Spy to help you at all.
+The real testers should get well-trained themselves for the following 3 items:
 - [Browser's DevTool, DOM viewer DOM](https://developers.google.com/web/tools/chrome-devtools/inspect-styles/edit-dom?hl=en)
 - [XPath](https://www.w3schools.com/xml/xpath_intro.asp)
 - [CSS Selector](https://www.w3schools.com/cssref/css_selectors.asp)

-### Katalon Studio is not aware how the DOM is constructed
+### Katalon Studio is not concerned about the JavaScript frameworks

 Katalon Studio runs on top of the Selenium WebDriver.
 WebDriver looks at DOM in Browser.
 DOM --- Document Object Model --- is what you can see in the Browsers DevTool's DOM Viewer.
 Katalon Studio and Selenium Webdriver --- they are not aware at all how the DOM is constructed using which JavaScript frameworks.
 Katalon Studio does not know jQuery, Angurlar, React at all.
 All it see is DOM; that's all.

+Therefore I think it is not appropriate to state "Katalon Studio supports React.js-powered application".
+No. Katalon knows nothing about React.js.

 ## Related discussions